MrakDev/UnmanagedString/README.md

 # UnmanagedString
- A simple tool for converting strings to unmanaged methods using AsmResolver.
+A simple tool for converting strings to unmanaged methods.
+Thanks to the power of [AsmResolver](https://github.com/Washi1337/AsmResolver), you can do this little trick.

+## How does it work?
+`UnmanagedString.exe <path to file>`
+Via the command prompt or by dragging the file to be modified.
+Works with .NET Framework and .NET Core!